stonepros/stone/doc/rados/configuration/storage-devices.rst

 Although FileStore is generally capable of functioning on most POSIX-compatible file systems (including btrfs and ext4), we only recommend that XFS be used.
 Both btrfs and ext4 have known bugs and deficiencies and their use may lead to data loss.
-By default all Ceph provisioning tools will use XFS.
+By default all Stone provisioning tools will use XFS.

 For more information, see :doc:`filestore-config-ref`.